 Requirements for the American studies concentration are outlined in the course catalog.
 Students who are considering the concentration should consult with the director of American Studies before enrolling in classes.

-The Senior Exercise in American studies must draw on the elective-study component of the major, identifying and then developing, through original research and creative presentation, a major theme that the student has identified as central to his or her work in American studies.
-The Senior Exercise is outlined in the course catalog, and guidelines for the current year can be downloaded: Guidelines for Senior Presentation and Exercise.
+The Senior Capstone in American studies must draw on the elective-study component of the major, identifying and then developing, through original research and creative presentation, a major theme that the student has identified as central to his or her work in American studies.
+The Senior Capstone is outlined in the course catalog, and guidelines for the current year (2017-18) can be downloaded: Guidelines for Senior Presentation and Exercise.
 [PDF]